 A Swim in a Pond in the Rain: In Which Four Russians Give a Master Class on Writing, Reading, and Life is now available through Penguin Random House.

 BRIANNA DI MONDA received her B.A. in French and comparative literature from Oberlin College.
-Her fiction and criticism have appeared in The Summerset Review, The Cleveland Review, Thin Air, 25YL, and Flaunt Magazine, among others.
+Her fiction and criticism have appeared in The Summerset Review, Cleveland Review of Books, Thin Air, 25YL, and Flaunt Magazine, among others.
 She was nominated for the 2021 PEN/Robert J. Dau Short Story Prize for Emerging Writers.